 - I won’t wake you up every morning by jumping up on the bed.
 But really, that alarm gets annoying when you hit the snooze five times.

 - I will not stop chasing the squirrels and rabbits … they taunt me by thinking they are faster than me.

 - I will take my pills without spitting them back up only if they are wrapped in peanut butter or another yummy treat.

 - I will chew up your New Year’s resolution list so you don’t have to feel bad when you break all your good intentions!

 Jeri Wagner is a canine behavioral therapist and master trainer.
 Jeri uses a natural training system leveraging the same communication methods – body language and voice control – that dogs follow as part of their instinctive pack mentality.
 Training takes place in the home where the problems generally occur.
-Jeri trains in western Montgomery county and northern Chester County.
+Jeri trains in western Montgomery County, northern Chester County and eastern Berks County.
 For more information, call 1-877-500 BARK (2275) or visit www.barkbusters.com.